Internet in Greece: Mobile broadband

-Mobile broadband offers are available from all three national mobile phone operators Cosmote, Vodafone Greece and WIND Hellas, with more than 1GB/s downlink speeds.
+Mobile broadband offers are available from all three national mobile phone operators Cosmote, Vodafone Greece and NOVA Greece, with more than 1Gbit/s downlink speeds.
 Mobile broadband was heavily marketed during 2008 by all three, leading to a surge in mobile Internet usage, primarily with mobile professionals and young users.

-The access technologies used by all three providers are primarily LTE (and LTE+) as well as 5G with 90th percentile figures for Cosmote reaching over 240MB/s and for Vodafone Greece and WIND Hellas over 110MB/s.
+The access technologies used by all three providers are primarily LTE (and LTE+) as well as 5G with 90th percentile figures for Cosmote reaching over 240Mbit/s and for Vodafone Greece and NOVA Greece over 110Mbit/s.

 Satellite broadband

 Greece is covered by various satellite broadband services: